karatelabs/karate/.github/CONTRIBUTING.md

 Contributions are welcomed and we encourage you to get involved with the community.

+## License

+By contributing, you agree that your contributions will be licensed under its [MIT License](https://github.com/intuit/karate/blob/master/LICENSE).

 - Send in your Pull Request(s) to the `develop` branch of this repository.